skariel/webalchemy/README.md

         )
 ```

-Lets add a click listener by using the `events` property of elements:
+Lets add a click listener now by using the elements `events` property like this:

  ```Python
 self.rdoc.body.element(h1='Hello World!!!').events.add(click=self.clicked, translate=True)
  ```

-in the following simple event each click deletes the 1st letter of the heading.
-This is run client side, it is translated to JS behind the scenes:
+lets define a simple event in which each click deletes the 1st letter in the heading.
+This is run on the client, it is translated to JS behind the scenes:

 ```Python
 def clicked(self):
     self.textContent = self.textContent[1:]
 ```

-If we want to notify the server that the button was clicked we can use an RPC call from the client to the server.
+In addition, if we want to notify the server that the button was clicked we could use an RPC call from the client to the server.
 The function above should be added one line:

 ```Python
 def clicked(self):